Tucker Carlson claims lots of Jan 6 riot suspects ‘merely walked down hall’

 “So Teddy Roosevelt knew perfectly well the costs of opening himself up to the public,” said Carlson.

-“He was a very brave person he had great physical courage personally, but he also didn't have much of a choice because it wasn't his house It belonged to the people to whom the country belongs, and those are American citizens.”
+“He was a very brave person.
+He had great physical courage personally, but he also didn't have much of a choice, because it wasn't his house ,it belonged to the people to whom the country belongs, and those are American citizens.”

-He added: “So if Imagine telling someone living in that country, we just arrested people for walking down the hall in the Capitol building.
-Not those who broke the windows, the people who literally walked down the hall of the Capitol and we a arrested a lot of them.”
+He added: “So imagine telling someone living in that country, we just arrested people for walking down the hall in the Capitol building.
+Not those who broke the windows, the people who literally walked down the hall of the Capitol.
+And we arrested a lot of them.”

+The comments, delivered live at an event organised by Turning Point USA, a group of young conservatives founded by Charlie Kirk, that calls itself a “student movement for freedom, free markets and limited government, were merely the latest in a succession of remarks that have played down the seriousness of events on January 6, that resulted in the deaths of five people, including a police officer.

+The incident, which saw hundreds of supporters of Donald Trump storm into the Congress in an attempt to halt the certification of the election of Joe Biden, resulted in violent clashes, with police trying to prevent the demonstrators entering the building, that were seen around the world.

 Register for free to continue reading